-Kangaroo is great for cats, it is low in fat.
-This meat should be frozen in small portions for at least two days and allow the meat to defrost in the fridge.
+Kangaroo is excellent for cats; it is low in fat.
+Freeze meat in small portions for at least two days and defrost in the fridge before use.
 Again, I always recommend buying human grade meat, and this includes kangaroo.

 What kind of meats aren’t suitable for cats?

-Processed (deli) meats such as salami, ham, turkey lunch meat shouldn’t be fed to cats.
-These meats contain high amounts of preservatives and have way too much salt.
+Processed (deli) meats such as salami, ham, turkey lunch meat, which contain high amounts of preservatives and have way too much salt.

 I am going to add fish to this list, while it is okay to give a small amount of fish to your cat, it should be a sometimes food, and not a regular part of his diet.
 Many fish contain high levels of mercury and low in vitamin E, which over time can result in a painful condition known as yellow fat disease.